Ferredoxin: Electron bifurcation

-The unfavourable reduction of Fd from a less reducing electron donor can be coupled simultaneously with the favourable reduction of an oxidising agent through an electron bifurcation reaction.
+The unfavourable reduction of Fd from a less reducing electron donor can be coupled simultaneously with the favourable reduction of an oxidizing agent through an electron bifurcation reaction.
 An example of the electron bifurcation reaction is the generation of Fdred^{−} for nitrogen fixation in certain aerobic diazotrophs.
-Typically in oxidative phosphorylation the transfer of electrons from NADH to Ubiquinone(Q) is coupled to charging the proton motive force.
+Typically, in oxidative phosphorylation the transfer of electrons from NADH to ubiquinone (Q) is coupled to charging the proton motive force.
 In Azotobacter the energy released by transferring one electron from NADH to Q is used to simultaneously boost the transfer of one electron from NADH to Fd.